nekocode/create-android-kotlin-app/README.md

 }, "ACTION_XXX", "ACTION_XXX2")
 ```

-Sending a network request is also simple:
+Sending a network request in this project is also simple:

 ```kotlin
 gankIoService().picApi.getMeiziPics(1, 0)
     // ...
 ```

-And it splits network operations into a submodule.
-And make tests for them.
-Such as:
+And the network operations are separated into a submodule.
+Some tests are created for them:

 ```kotlin
 class GankIoServiceTest {